herguad/data_analysis/README.md

 - Visualizing the results in a scatter plot to show whether duration and release year for these genres are correlated.
 #### After importing pandas and matplotlib.pyplot, read the .csv with the data and store it into a properly named df.
 #### Subset the df to only see data about movies (not documentaries, series, or else) and pick only those columns of interest, i.e. title, country, genre, year released and duration.
+#### Filter out movies shorter than an hour.
+#### Iterate over the rows and assign a color to each member in a subset of genres (perhaps the most popular overall, see movies_distrib_genre) and others.

 ### What is the distribution of added movies per genre?
 What are the top genres for movies added in the library?